monica08rc/dig540/README.md

 For each topic you are expected to:

--   Watch all of the lectures and tutorials listed in the week’s introduction and read any assigned material.
+-   Watch all of the lectures and tutorials listed in the week’s introduction and read any assigned material;

--   Submit the assignment on GitHub (or as a link to another site or resource, as appropriate).
+-   Submit the assignment on GitHub (or as a link to another site or resource, as appropriate);

 -   Participate in the ongoing discussions on Slack.
 It cannot be emphasized enough how important this is to successfully taking an